jb-ut/NBA_final_project/README.md

 2. Database Design - We used pgAdmin to manipluate the tables as this was a familiar tool after using it in our Module 7.
 Further, we used a Postgres/Mongo DB (???) with a database diagram from quickdatabasediagrams.com to show the data layout and entity - relationships between the tables and their attributes.
 Both of these tools were also familiar to us and provided a good workflow for the DB design.

 3. Machine Learning - We used the Pandas and Jupyter Notebook to read in the data and create our dataframe.
+We then cleaned and massaged the data and performed exploratory anlysis using Python.

 4. Visualization - Tableau